Should I tell an interviewer I was fired?

 If you’re in a position anything like I was (and am today), you need to think through a few areas and ask yourself some questions:

-2. How can I frame my bad experience into describing it as a good one?
+- How can I frame my bad experience as a good one?
 That means you need to have answered #1 above, but it also means you’ve gotten past the shame of being fired–no matter what the circumstances were and are comfortable telling others about it in a positive way.
-If you failed in some areas, talk about you’ve learned.
+If you failed in some areas, talk about what you’ve learned.

-3. What are the good things that an employer can take from you being fired?
-If you got fired because you did something terrible and you’d do it again if you didn’t get caught, none of this advice will probably resonate.
-But I talk to people every week (when you write a book about the toughest professional moment in your life, you hear from a lot of people!) who lost jobs for reasons that every good employer should want–They had ethics, morals and followed the rules.
+- What are the good things that an employer can take from you being fired?
+If you got fired for something terrible and you’d do it again if you weren’t caught, none of this advice will probably resonate.
+But I talk to people every week (when you write a book about the toughest professional moment in your life, you hear from a lot of people!) who lost jobs for reasons every good employer should want — because they had ethics, morals, and followed the rules.
 But it cost them their jobs.
 If you have high standards, say it.
 If you’re a team player, demonstrate it.
 And if you follow the rules, without poking your last employer in the eye and risking your chances of getting the job you’re applying for, tell that interviewer that you are someone who values the opportunity to be with an ethical organization and that you respect high standards.
 Don’t be bitter, but don’t be a victim of that bad job for the rest of your life.
 Take charge of that circumstance and be proud of who you are.

-4. Do you have references from within the employer that fired you who will speak well of your character?
-Find some people who know you did the right things and be ready to have them back you up if your new employer wants to talk to someone about you–and maybe what you have told them.
+- Do you have references from your former employer who will speak well of your character?
+Find some people who know you did the right things, and be ready to have them back you up if your new employer wants to talk to someone about you–and maybe what you have told them.

-I say all of this to you because I’m someone with incredible opportunities in front of me, but I’m also facing the fact that Covid-19 may have an effect on my paid speaking, training and consulting business for a long time.
-So I move ahead daily on building my platform, selling books, selling my game-changing consulting and training services, and building new offshoots of my business (resumes, career coaching, and others that are in the works), but I have no idea what the future holds.
-At this time, who knows what the future holds.
+I say all of this to you because I have incredible opportunities in front of me, but I also face the reality that COVID-19 may affect my paid speaking, training, and consulting business for a long time.
+So I move forward each day, building my platform, selling books and my game-changing consulting and training services, and launching new offshoots of my business (resumes, career coaching, and more in the works), but I have no idea what the future holds.
+At this time, who knows what the future holds?

-So last week, I interviewed for a role with a top-flight organization and, as is always the case, we went through my resume job-by-job.
+So last week, I interviewed for a role at a top-flight organization, and, as is always the case, we went through my resume, job by job.

 When we reached my trouble spot, I did something I’ve shied away from in the past: I was transparent.

 I said I was fired from a role for reasons I think would make me a good fit for their organization.
-I talked in general terms about the circumstances, but in my case–I’m literally an open book.
-My story and my experience are there for the world to see–and for you to learn from.
-I pointed to their own job description and said that what they wanted in a leader is who I am.
-But that not every organization has their high standards.
+I talked in general terms about the circumstances, but in my case, I’m literally an open book.
+My story and my experience are there for the world to see — and for you to learn from.
+I pointed to their job description and said that what they wanted in a leader was exactly who I am.
+But not every organization has its high standards.

 The response was very positive.

-But if I had ducked the question, obfuscated, and just changed the subject, I would have never told them what makes me better and different than any other candidate.
+But if I had ducked the question, obfuscated, and just changed the subject, I would never have told them what makes me better and different from any other candidate.

-Not everyone writes a book on surviving career implosions and no one needs to sit in interviews dredging up the awful things we sometimes see in other companies, but everyone who’s faced being fired for hard to explain reasons needs to think about how they can turn that debilitating moment into a strength.
+Not everyone writes a book about surviving career implosions, and no one needs to sit in interviews dredging up the awful things we sometimes see in other companies, but everyone who’s been fired for hard-to-explain reasons needs to think about how to turn that debilitating moment into a strength.

 If that’s you, I’d love to help you.
-For help on really stick, complicated career issues, reach out to me at https://petehavel.com/career-services/
+For help with really sticky, complicated career issues, reach out to me at https://petehavel.com/career-services/

 Error: Contact form not found.